-This is an estimate of the percent of the body that is made up of fat.
-Normal values for body fat percent are somewhat report to report.
-Too low of a body fat can be a problem.
-For men this is a percentage in the range of 5 – 10%.
-For females this is seen as a range between 10 – 15%.
+This is an estimate of the percentage of the body that is made up of fat.
+Normal values for body fat percent are somewhat reported to report.
+Too low body fat can be a problem.
+For men, this is a percentage in the range of 5 – 10%.
+This is seen as a range between 10 – 15% for females.

 Body Mass Index (BMI)

-This is useful for the general population, but when it comes to athletes, it begins to have more limitations.
-This is due to the higher than average muscle mass present in athletes, and it is not taken into account with BMI.
+This is useful for the general population, but it begins to have more limitations when it comes to athletes.
+This is due to the higher than average muscle mass present in athletes, and it is not considered with BMI.

 What is BMI?

-BMI is a measure of your weight relative to the height.
-It is used to see if someone is underweight, normal, or overweight, or even obese, based upon the population.
-The weight of the person is found in kilograms and divided by the square of height in meters.
-It does not actually measure body fat of the person, but it is shown to correlate slightly with measures of body fat found in skinfold thickness measures.
+BMI is a measure of your weight relative to your height.
+It is used to see if someone is underweight, normal, overweight, or even obese based on the population.
+The person’s weight is found in kilograms and divided by the square of height in meters.
+It does not actually measure the person’s body fat, but it is shown to correlate slightly with measures of body fat found in skinfold thickness measures.

 How is BMI used?

-High BMIs are indicators for high amounts of fatness in the body.
+High BMIs are indicators of high amounts of fat in the body.